chrisrichardson/git-novice/_episodes/08-collab.md

 {: .output}

-Now the three repositories (Owner's local, Collaborator's local, and Owner's on bitbucket) are back in sync.
+Now the three repositories (Owner's local, Collaborator's local, and Owner's on GitHub) are back in sync.

 > ## A Basic Collaborative Workflow
 >